zeyongj/Spaceship-Titanic/README.md

 ## Project Overview

-The goal of the Titanic competition is to build a machine learning model that can predict whether a passenger on the Titanic survived or not based on various features such as their age, gender, and ticket class.
-The data used in this competition is provided by Kaggle and consists of information about the passengers who were aboard the Titanic when it sank in 1912.
+The Spaceship Titanic Kaggle competition provides a dataset containing information on passengers aboard the Titanic spaceship, including their names, ages, genders, and other relevant features.
+The goal of the competition is to build a machine learning model that can predict which passengers survived the disaster.

 ## File Descriptions